 What will I learn?

 Participants learn to map the goals and motivations of stakeholders in the context of long-term displacement, and study how long-term displacement scenarios require a blend of development and humanitarian approaches.
-You will explore the social, political, and economic dynamics which arise from the interplay between these stakeholders.
+You will explore the complex social, political, and economic dynamics which arise from the interplay between key stakeholders in long-term crises.
 The course acts as a bridge between cutting-edge academic theory, critical “red teaming” approaches to complex challenges, and humanitarian and development practice.

 In completing this course, participants will be able to…

-- Demonstrate an understanding of the social and political dynamics of urban refugee response scenarios and the systems which underlie those dynamics, and how these systems relate to development goals.
+- Demonstrate an understanding of the social and political dynamics of urban refugee response scenarios, the systems which underlie those dynamics, and how these systems relate to development goals.

 - Map motivations and goals of multiple stakeholders in urban refugee response, including those of refugees.

-- Describe and predict possible breakdowns in humanitarian response by discussing past examples.
+- Describe and predict possible breakdowns in international interventions by discussing past examples.

-- Critically but constructively engage with humanitarian work in general and their own work in particular, in order to improve the quality of humanitarian intervention.
+- Critically but constructively engage with humanitarian and development work in general and their own work in particular, in order to improve the quality of humanitarian intervention.